If you are trying, for the first time, to do your gel nails at home, you are in the right place.

 Once you find the one that fits your nail best,

-Make sure they’re snug so that they won’t come off while you’re working.
+Ensure they’re snug so they won’t come off while you’re working.

 Be careful not to get the gel too close to your cuticles!